YongoDavid/Demo-2024-April/README.md

 April-22
 i am starting to understand C and the basics.
-Soo far it is going well ,  just need more practice.
+Soo far it is going well ,  just need more practice. it is time to go back on the Uderika project and update somethings based on the clients requirement.